FREQUENTLY ASKED QUESTIONS

 With the mentoring of trusted adults, Ravenwood children experience nature in ways that strengthen their connections to their community, themselves, and the natural world around them.

 Each day is built around a set of core routines that help us become more aware of our surroundings and build a sense of community among our group.
 We’ll start with a morning circle where we set our intentions for the day and get oriented.
 Games and exploration follow, lunch, then some outdoor skill work, and finally a closing circle with songs, stories, and snacks.
 We also leave lots of room in our day to let the landscape inspire our learning and fun.
-From exploring a nearby stream bank or wetland to playing games, singing songs, building shelters, learning survival skills, and telling stories around the fire, Ravenwood kids come home tired, happy, and filled with the inspiration that only a good day (or week) in the woods can provide!
+From exploring a nearby stream bank or wetland to playing games, singing songs, building shelters, learning survival skills, and telling stories around the fire, Ravenwood participants come home tired, happy, and filled with the inspiration that only a good day (or week) in the woods can provide!

 We see ourselves more as mentors than teachers, and will be asking a lot more questions than giving out answers.
-This approach gently stretches your child’s awareness of their world through their senses and, over time, brings them a rich and natural connection to their place, their community (all of it, not just the people!) and ultimately to their own unique set of gifts and talents.
+This approach gently stretches a participant’s awareness of their world through their senses and, over time, brings them a rich and natural connection to their place, their community (all of it, not just the people!) and ultimately to their own unique set of gifts and talents.
 For more information on our mentoring approach, ask us about purchasing “Coyotes Guide to Connecting with Nature.”

-What is the mentor to child ratio?
+What is the mentor to student ratio?

 Can I drop my child/grandchild off late for a Ravenwood program or pick them up early?